nspalo/laravel-sb-admin-template/README.md

-# laravel-sb-admin-template
+# Laravel SB Admin 2 Template
-Bootstrap SB Admin 2 Template for Laravel
+Is a Laravel installation with Bootstrap SB Admin 2 Template